oswen138/volunteer-tracker/README.md

 ## Setup/Installation Requirements

 1. Open terminal and navigate to "cd Desktop"
-2. Clone repository with git clone ""
+2. Clone repository with git clone "https://github.com/oswen138/volunteer-tracker.git master"
 3. Run gem install bundler and run bundle install in command line to download all dependencies
 4. Run tests in the command line with rspec
 5. You can create a copy of the database by running psql in the terminal : psql volunteer_tracker < database_backup.sql